wildwestrom/track-geometry-experiments/README.md

 This project uses Bevy (a modern ECS-based game engine) to create an interactive 3D visualization tool for railway/road track geometry.
 It integrates procedural terrain generation with an alignment constraint system, allowing users to interact with control points (pins) on a terrain surface while maintaining geometric constraints.

+### Story

+It all started in the summer of 2025.
+I was playing Transport Fever 2, but I was frustrated by the track building tools.
+I kept trying to find new ways to build the tracks so the curves would look nice and smooth, but I could never get them just right.
+It was from this frustration that I went down the rabbit hole of curves and track geometry.

 ## Building and Running

 ### Development Mode